WordPress/wordpress-playground/docs/index.md

 ### WordPress in the browser

-The `wordpress-wasm` package runs WordPress in the browser with the help of `php-wasm` and `php-wasm-browser`.
+The `wordpress-sandbox` package runs WordPress in the browser with the help of `php-wasm` and `php-wasm-browser`.

 It consists of: